-Yasmin is an estrogen/progestin COC indicated for use by women to prevent pregnancy.
+Yasmin is a combination of drospirenone, a progestin, and ethinyl estradiol, an estrogen, indicated for use by females of reproductive potential to prevent pregnancy.
 (1)

------DOSAGE AND ADMINISTRATION------
+--DOSAGE AND ADMINISTRATION--

 - Take one tablet daily by mouth at the same time every day.
 (2.1) - Tablets must be taken in the order directed on the blister pack.
 (2.1)